 - Egg width can be anywhere from 0.9 to 1.3 inches (2.3 to 3.3 centimeters).

 - The incubation period is 24 to 25 days.

 - The nestling period is 20 to 24 days.

 Snowy Egrets had a stable population from the late 1960s to 2019.

-They have an estimated breeding population of 2.1 million, and they’re rated 7 out of 20 on the Continental Concern Score.
-This means they’re a species of low concern.
+They have an estimated breeding population of 2.1 million, meaning they’re a species of low concern.

 In the late 1800s, large amounts of Snowy Egrets were killed for their breeding plumes.
 These breeding plumes were used to decorate women’s hats.
 Their populations rebounded and extended out from their original range once the killing for their breeding plume stopped.
 These birds can be found throughout the United States, except for some of the more northern states.

 However, Snowy Egrets still face the threat of habitat loss.
 More than 100,000,000 acres of U.S. wetlands have been drained since colonial times.
 These birds spend more time foraging than a lot of other herons; this makes them especially sensitive to the reduction of prey.